Available with Standard or Advanced license.

 There are important considerations to be aware of when replicating datasets that participate in advanced geodatabase functionality.
 These considerations are described in the following sections.

 Attribute rules and contingent values

-Neither attribute rules nor contingent values are supported in geodatabase replicas.
-When you replicate feature classes and tables that have attribute rules or contingent values applied, the feature classes and tables are replicated but the attribute rules and contingent values are not.
-Depending on the changes made to the data in the relative replicas, problems can arise when you synchronize.
-Therefore, do not replicate feature classes or tables that have attribute rules or contingent values applied.
+When you replicate feature classes and tables with attribute rules or contingent values applied, the feature classes and tables are replicated to the child geodatabase; however, the attribute rules and contingent values are not copied to the child geodatabase and only persist on the data in the parent geodatabase.

 Geometric networks are read-only and are not supported in a replica created in ArcGIS Pro; this includes any feature classes that participate within the geometric network.

 If your data contains representations before replica creation, they will be included in the replica.
 If you apply a symbol to a feature in one replica and synchronize, the symbol will be applied to the feature in the relative replica.
 Modifications to representations are not supported.

 For example, consider the case in which a new symbol is added to a representation and applied to a feature in a replica.
 When that feature is synchronized, it draws with an unknown symbol in the relative replica, because the new symbol does not exist in the relative replica.
 It is also possible to add a different symbol with the same ID to the relative replica.
 In this case, the synchronized feature draws with the incorrect symbol in the relative replica.

 When replicating network datasets and terrains, only the feature classes used to build these data structures can be replicated.
 The actual terrain data structures, terrain, and network datasets are not replicated.
 For feature classes that participate in a network dataset or terrain to be replicated, they must be registered as versioned and meet data requirements for replication.
 You can rebuild the terrain or network dataset in the child replica's geodatabase after replica creation.